Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Experiments and Results

 \subsection{Data Collection and Training Details}

-We collected 6,303 general anesthesia surgeries from West China Hospital.
+We collected 6,303 brain-neurological surgeries involving general anesthesia from West China Hospital.
+During each surgery, the patient's vital sign signals as well as the infused drugs information was recorded in real time at one-minute intervals.
 We filtered the surgeries that met any of the following conditions: i) missing corresponding dosing information; ii) surgical time shorter than half an hour; iii) severe missing vital sign records during surgery; and iv) samples using inhaled anesthesia, such as sevoflurane or desflurane instead of propofol.
 We used the k-NN method to fill in the remaining missing values.
 Finally, a total of 1,293 surgeries with 284,281 anesthesia records were obtained.
-We divide the collected dataset into training set, validation set, and test set according to 7: 1: 2.
-All our experiments are conducted based on d3rlpy~\cite{d3rlpy}.
+Relevant clinical data are summarized in Fig.~\ref{fig:pop}.
+All experiments are conducted based on d3rlpy~\cite{d3rlpy}.
+We employed five-fold cross-validation in order to ensure a reliable evaluation of models.
 We use Adam~\cite{kingma2014adam} as the optimizer and train for 200 epochs with batchsize 256.
+The temperature factor for entropy consistency is set to 0.08.
 The learning rates of actor, critic, environment transition model, and action prediction model are set to $1\times10^{-4}$, $3\times10^{-4}$, $1\times10^{-4}$ and $3\times10^{-4}$ respectively.
+These hyperparameter settings are obtained from the grid search to ensure the performance and generalization of the agent.
+Specifically, the learning rate is searched in $\{1\times10^{-3}, 3\times10^{-3}, 1\times10^{-4}, 3\times10^{-4}\}$ while the temperature factor is searched in $\{0.03, 0.05, 0.08\}$.